Levintsky/ML-tutorial/Algorithms/Component-Analysis.md

 ## PCA
 - Applications:
-	- Quan Wang.
+	- Q Wang.
 Kernel Principal Component Analysis and its Applications in Face Recognition and Active Shape Models.
 2014
 		- Key insight: preimage, iteratively optimize z, such that the projection with on true feature-space eigen-vector v1, v2, ... is the same as the kernelized result;
 			<img src="/Bayes/images/pca/pre-image-1.png" alt="drawing" width="400"/>
 		- Gaussian kernels:\